Yakitoriholic/echo_simulation_based_on_highlight_model/README.md

-# Breadcrumbsecho_simulation_based_on_highlight_model
+# echo_simulation_based_on_highlight_model
-The project simulated the process of transmitting signal and receiving echo based on submarine highlight model in underwater environment.
+The project simulated the process of transmitting a CW pulse and getting the echo of the submarine based on a highlight model in underwater environment.
 Directories:

   Env:deposit many environment files for toolbox used in the project